Are you comparison shopping AWS vs Private Cloud?

 Scaling for growth in these instances is made simple by adding additional nodes to accommodate increased resource needs.
 By adding resources in this manner, virtual machines can be scaled across the private array as needed.

-Liquid Web’s Managed Private Cloud Powered By VMware and NetApp
+Liquid Web’s Managed Private Cloud Powered by VMware

 Liquid Web's VMware Private Cloud provides a fully managed and secure solution built for performance and backed by our world-class 24/7/365 support.

 We take care of the infrastructure and cloud platform so that you can focus on your virtual machines, websites, and applications.
 You get a secure single-tenant environment with premium hardware, a firewall, and a load balancer.
 Combine that with ultra-fast NetApp SAN storage, and your virtual machines will deliver maximum speed, scalability, and reliability.
 You’ll also receive the benefit of a dedicated vCenter safeguarding your data along with VMware backups powered by Acronis Cyber Backup.

 This in-depth comparison of AWS vs private cloud should give you the necessary information to make a confident, informed decision about the right provider for your organization.
 Speed, security, reliability, and your specific niche are the main factors to consider before pulling the trigger on your final choice.